-Higuain scores 2 as Juventus rallies to win 3-1 at Atalanta
+Higuain scores 2 as Juventus rallies to win at Atalanta 3-1

 MILAN (AP) — Gonzalo Higuain scored twice as Juventus came from behind to win at Atalanta 3-1 in Serie A on Saturday.

-League leader Juventus moved four points above Inter Milan, which hosted Torino late.
+League leader Juventus maintained its one-point advantage over Inter Milan, which won at Torino 3-0.

 Robin Gosens opened the scoring for Atalanta early in the second half but Higuain netted twice in eight minutes and set up Paulo Dybala in stoppage time.